Skip to main content

 Currently, 92 countries have compiled SEEA accounts.
 Many more countries are planning to compile accounts using this standard.

-In 2023, the United States, Canada and Australia announced that they will embark on a joint approach to natural capital accounting using the System of Environmental Economic Accounting (SEEA).
+In 2023, the United States, Canada and Australia announced that they will embark on a joint approach to natural capital accounting using the SEEA.
 You can read the agreement here.

 This is a game changer for business and government in the USA, Canada and Australia.
 It sets the direction for the future, making the rules clearer and establishing greater certainty for emerging markets.
 It can also put an end to greenwashing.
 Once everyone knows which set of rules applies, the ability to apply the rules increases, as does identifying organisations that break them.